Mainly to help get us prepared for the Wonderland Trail.

 Here's what Mount Rainier National Park says about the trail:

-Oh, and we'll be documenting our whole trip like we do with the training hikes.
+Oh, and we'll be documenting our whole trip with videos.
 So keep watching for those.

 Hopefully we'll have better weather than last year.
 Fingers crossed.